SwedbankPay/developer.swedbankpay.com/payments/direct-debit/index.md

 ## Callback

-When a change or update from the back-end system are made on a payment or transaction, PayEx will perform a callback to inform the payee (merchant) about this update.
+When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform a callback to inform the payee (merchant) about this update.
 Callback functionality is explaned in more detail [here][technical-reference-callbackurl].

 ```mermaid
 sequenceDiagram